adjl/game-of-life-3d/README.md

-# Game of Life
+# Game of Life 3D

 ## About
-An implementation of Conway's Game of Life in Processing.
+Because 2D just doesn't cut it.

 ## License
 MIT License (See LICENSE)